edumserrano/playwright-adventures/docs/tips.md

 >
 > Of course, if you don't notice any delay or you need the information from the reporters even in UI mode then you don't have to limit the reporters in UI mode.
 >

+## Add start up logs

+Does your `playwright.config.ts` have some dynamic configuration?
+Perhaps you'd like to know what configuration is going to be executed by a test run?

+If so you might be tempted to add some `console.log` instructions to the start of the `playwright.config.ts`.
+However, if you do that you will notice that your logs will be executed multiple times during a test run.

+If you want to add some start up logs consider using Playwright's [Global setup and teardown](https://playwright.dev/docs/test-global-setup-teardown).
+If you use the global setup and teardown functionality you can add logs that will only execute once before or after the test run.

+All of the demos in this repo show how to use the [globalSetup option](https://playwright.dev/docs/test-global-setup-teardown#option-2-configure-globalsetup-and-globalteardown) to add start up logs.
+Just look for a file named `playwright.global-setup` in any of the demos.

 ## You might not need to run all your tests against all your projects